 Welcome to the Pololu Blog, where we provide updates about what we and our customers are doing and thinking about.
 This blog used to be Pololu president Jan Malášek’s Engage Your Brain blog; you can view just those posts here.

-Get a FREE copy of Elektor magazine’s December issue with your order while supplies last.
-To get your free issue, enter the coupon code ELEKTOR1213 into your shopping cart.
-The magazine will add 5 ounces to the package weight when calculating your shipping options.
+Get a FREE copy of Elektor magazine’s April issue with your order while supplies last.
+To get your free issue, enter the coupon code ELEKTOR0414 into your shopping cart.
+The magazine will add 7 ounces to the package weight when calculating your shipping options.

 For other issues and more information, see our Free Elektor Magazine Offers page.
 All issues are now available for shipping worldwide!

-For more information, see the 1235MG servo product page.
+For more information, see the A-Star 32U4 Micro product page.